 - Just as you have been doing at home, you should regularly wash your hands, clean frequently touched surfaces and avoid touching your face.

-- Make sure you follow the rules on guests and visitors, and do not invite people from outside of your new student household to visit your room or flat.
+- Make sure you follow the government rules on guests and visitors, and do not socialise indoors in groups of more than six or of two households.

 The University is putting social distancing measures in place across the campus and all our buildings.
 Where necessary spaces throughout your residence will be configured to support social distancing.
 For instance, there may be one-way systems to control the flow of people around the residence – there will be signage to help you follow these systems.
 Where possible social spaces such as gyms, games rooms, cinemas, lounges and study spaces will all be opened with social distancing in mind so that you can still enjoy these facilities safely.